Annual Revision Of University Catalog (Policy 4150)

 This policy applies to all individuals who work on changes to the undergraduate and graduate catalogs.

 1. Policy Purpose

-To ensure timely and properly authorized changes for the annual revision of the catalog.
+To ensure timely and properly authorized changes for the annual revision of the undergraduate and graduate catalogs.

 2. Policy Statement